The Ten Percent Rule

 End Notes

 Galam, Serge.
 “Minority Opinion Spreading in Random Geometry.”
-European Physical Journal B, 2002; expanded sociophysics models through 2011.
+European Physical Journal B, 2002.

 Xie, J. et al. “Social Consensus through the Influence of Committed Minorities.”
 Physical Review E, 2011.